SGibbings/ai-safety-orchestrator/BACKEND_README.md

-# AI Safety Orchestrator - Backend API
+# SpecAlign - Backend API

 A FastAPI-based backend that orchestrates security analysis for AI-assisted development prompts.